uxhzbaz/One-Click-Flashing-Script/README.md

 · 🔒 AVB NOT Disabled: This script does NOT automatically disable Android Verified Boot (AVB).
 You must use parameters like --disable-verification when flashing vbmeta.

-· 📱 Device Specific: The partition lists inside the script are based on a specific device.
-You MUST modify them according to your own device's partition table before use!
+· 📱 The partition list in the current script is based on a specific device.
+You must modify it according to your own device's partition table before use.

 · 💾 Data Wipe: This process will erase all user data on your device.
 Requirements / 要求

-· Unlocked bootloader / 已解锁的bootloader
+· Unlocked bootloader / 已解锁bootloader

 · Fastboot access / Fastboot访问权限